 SVMUG meets once each month, at 7:00 PM Pacific time, on the third Monday of the month.
 Meetings are held on the grounds of Google Corporate Headquarters, in Mountain View, California.

-SVMUG Monthly Meeting Mar 17, 2014 - Peter Tamte & NoteSuite
+SVMUG Monthly Meeting September 15, 2014 Joe Kissell - Privacy & Security!

 Hello svmug members & friends!

-The next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, March 17, 2014 at 7:00PM.
+The next meeting of the Silicon Valley Macintosh User Group (svmug) is on Monday, September 15, 2014 at 7:00PM.
 As always, meetings are open to the public and free to attend.
 Bring a friend!
-WE ARE IN OUR "NORMAL" ROOM: BODEGA BAY TECH TALK ROOM.
-See below for details on how to get to the room.
+We are in our "Normal" room: BODEGA BAY TECH TALK ROOM at Google in Mountain View, CA. See below for details and directions.

-OPEN SOURCE TOPIC: Calibre presented by Robert Brown
+OPEN SOURCE TOPIC: LilyPond and Frescobaldi presented by Dan Reed

 MEETING ROOM LOCATION: